 Depending on which part of your body needs to be scanned, you may be asked to remove your clothing and put on a hospital gown.
 There will usually be a private area where you can do this.
 You may also be asked to remove any jewellery, glasses, contact lenses, dentures, hair clips and hearing aids.

 You will be asked to lie on the scanner table, which slides into or out of the CT scanner ring.
 Your radiographer will position the table so that the part of your body needing to be scanned is in the centre of the scanner.
 You may also be asked to hold your breath or not to swallow at certain points during the scan.
 For the rest of the time, it's important to lie very still.
 The CT scanner will usually make some whirring noises when you’re inside.

 Your radiographer will operate the scanner from a control room behind a window.
 He or she will be able to see, hear and speak to you at all times during the procedure.

 When the scan is complete, the scanner table will move back out of the scanner ring and you will be helped down.
 You will usually be able to go home when you feel ready.

-Your scan will then be sent to your doctor.
-Usually, a report will also be sent out by a radiologist (a doctor who specialises in using imaging methods to diagnose medical conditions).
+Your results will be reviewed by a radiologist (a doctor who specialises in using imaging methods to diagnose medical conditions).
+Usually, a report will be sent out by the radiologist to your GP or the doctor who referred you for the test; your scan may also be sent.
 This can take several days.
 Before you go home, ask your radiographer when you can expect to get your results.

 Complications are when problems occur during or after the procedure.
 Most people aren't affected.

-It's possible to have an allergic reaction to the contrast medium, but this is rare.
+It's possible you may have an allergic reaction to the contrast medium, but this is rare.
 If you have any itching or difficulty breathing, tell your radiographer immediately.

 If you’re pregnant, you will usually be advised not to have a CT scan as there is a risk that the radiation could harm your unborn baby.
 If you‘re pregnant, or think you might be, let your doctor or radiographer know.